I found this article on MSN thought it was interesting.

 “She wants them.
 Not happening.
 Just like I took away her trampoline” after reading about trampoline injuries.
 “It went right to Goodwill,” Catanese said.

-Banned in schools, mallsHeelys in April said a study it commissioned shows that their shoes have a safer injury rate than skateboarding, inline skating and even swimming.
+Banned in schools, mallsHeelys in April said a study it commissioned shows that their shoes have a safer injury rate than skateboarding,

 The shoes are sold with safety information including a recommendation to wear protective gear.